Case Study:MattLean.com

 Now that everything is finally in place, let’s walk through the process from beginning to end and see how everything comes together.

-8. The user receives the main JavaScript file in the HTTP response and the browser executes it.
+JavaScript file in the HTTP response and the browser executes it. - React calls

 To test if server-side rendering is working, you can use your browser’s developer tools to see that the server is sending all of the initial markup for the React application in the network response.
 The page load will also log a message on the server.
 After the initial load, navigating through pages should be done without reloading.
 You should see that the server reflects this since it is not logging any messages, meaning it is no longer receiving requests as you navigate, confirming that the application has transitioned to the SPA paradigm.